Idaho reports 95K in Obamacare signups

 Looking ahead, Obamacare supporters hope a robust showing from Idaho and other state-run portals, particularly in big states like California and New York, will allow the program to beats the odds and meet or exceed last year’s nationwide total of 12.2 million signups.

 Officials in Idaho, a reliably red state, argued their recent performance justified their decision to set up their own health exchange in 2013, when Obamacare launched.

-Besides qualified health plans, the state enrolled nearly 7,300 people into standalone dental plans.
+Besides qualified health plans, the state enrolled nearly 7,300 people into stand-alone dental plans.

 “Despite the enormous uncertainty from Washington, combined with a shortened enrollment period, Your Health Idaho has been able to serve near-record numbers of Idahoans,” said Pat Kelly, executive director of Your Health Idaho.